ERZehr/SeniorDesign/WROVER_Code/BT_DSP_2_RINGBUF/README.md

-# _ble_spp_server_
+# _BT_DSP_2_RINGBUF_

 ## Code Usage
-Designed for ESP32 chips, specifically tested on the ESP32-WROOM-based DOIT DevKit v1.
+Designed for ESP32 chips, specifically tested on the ESP32-WROVER-based DOIT DevKitC v4.
 Library builds in Windows 10/11 VSCode using the ESP-IDF extension.
 Listed below are the requirements for a good build.

 ## Build Instructions